Winter Char Dham in Uttarakhand

 Winter Char Dham Temples

-All the Char Dham deities are worshiped at their nearby wintery sojourns namely Ukhimath, Joshimath, Mukhba and Kharsali for the deities of Kedarnath, Badrinath, Gangotri and Yamunotri respectively.
+All the Char Dham deities are worshiped at their nearby wintery sojourns namely Ukhimath, Pandukeshwar, Mukhba and Kharsali for the deities of Kedarnath, Badrinath, Gangotri and Yamunotri respectively.
 The gates to all these winter Dhams will remain open for devotees making the Char Dham Yatra a year long affair.

 Ukhimath